christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-In the second temporal heatmap, the initial state heads co-activation with the inital state helps set up the context, while belief state heads and scene representation head updates occur during changes in the sequence (such as when John leaves or returns) while maintaining the context.
+In the second temporal heatmap, the initial state heads co-activation with the beginning of the sequence helps set up the context, while belief state heads and scene representation head updates (activated together with high similarity) occur during changes in the sequence (such as when John leaves or returns) while maintaining the context.

 In the first temporal map, copy supression has high co-activation with the final state (end of sequence) around -0.145, with moderate co-activation in the intermediate state at -0.42, which corresponds to about L10H4, which is when the model begins to differentiate between box and basket.
+In other words, the high co-activation of supression is having a direct impact on the actual location of the cat.
 This is expected given the low values at positions related to the `cat` and `box` in L23H5.

 We can see more fine-grained supression in the second temporal heatmap; there's basically no co-activation at the beginning of the sequence, until the subcircuit prevents copying of past states not associated with the context of the initial state regarding the cats location in the final state.
 Back to the first temporal heatmap, scene representation heads and belief state heads often co-activate in tandem, which aligns well with the necessity for John to continuously update his beliefs about the environment based on the scene presented to him.

-**(co-occurrence matrix)**

-These subcircuits reveal that components such as initial states, belief state, and copy suppression each play distinct but interconnected roles: initializing the model's knowledge, updating beliefs based on actions, and suppressing incorrect belief propagation respectively.

-Insights from the temporal patterns help establish that the ToM circuit in the model organizes itself into sub-modules resembling functional lobes.

-^ Rewrite
+In the co-occurrence matrix, all components generally co-activate very frequently with very high activations.
+Showing a *fully connected circuit* in a sense.
+The close relationship between initial states and action states indicate that initiating a state often co-occurs with some action, such as `John` placing the `cat` on the basket initially and leaving the `room`, setting up the first spatial/temporal actions taken by the characters in the narrative.
+There is also a strong, co-activating recurrent pattern between the initial state, the scene representation and copy supression.

+It's likely that the initial state acts as an anchor or reference point, allowing the subcircuit to remember original positions and facts before any actions or belief updates happen.
+Its co-occurrence with initial state likely reflects a need to constantly compare the current scene representation with the original state, helping the model differentiate between what has remained the same and what has changed.
+Copy supressions recurrent co-activation with the scene representation suggests that as the scene updates (`Mark moving the cat`), facts are either downplayed or retained.

+Leaving out the obvious role of `belief state emphasis`, I believe the likely algorithm is:

+1. when `John` places the `cat` on the `basket`, the **initial state** records this position. **Scene Representation** (reality) at this stage reflects the same layout as the initial state, and **copy suppression** does not strongly activate, as there’s no redundancy yet.

+2. When `Mark` moves the `cat`, scene representation updates to reflect the `cat’s` new position on the `box`.
+Here, copy suppression kicks in to downplay the initial belief that the `cat` is on the `basket`, allowing the model to focus on the current scene.
+This ensures that while the initial state remains unchanged, the belief or inference process does not reinforce outdated information.

+3. As `John` re-enters, the scene representation component provides the latest position (`cat on the box`), while copy suppression minimizes the influence of `John's` original belief.
+This dynamic allows the model to represent `John’s` (potentially incorrect) belief about the `cat’s` location based on the initial state, while the current scene representation provides the objective reality.

+The pattern would suggest that the ToM circuit efficiently balances between retaining initial knowledge, updating as the story progresses, and discarding outdated beliefs or information.
+This aligns with human-like belief updating, where new observations modify existing beliefs without completely discarding past knowledge.
+It’s especially crucial for ToM, as it supports reasoning about beliefs that differ from reality—understanding what John believes (`cat on basket`) versus what is actually true (`cat on box`).

 <br>